BDC Hamburger Icon

 Here are some possible reasons your sales and marketing teams aren’t seeing eye to eye:

-• Role confusion: Many tasks — such as strategizing, following up on leads and relaying messages to different departments — could fall under both the sales and marketing umbrellas.
+• Role confusion: Many tasks, such as strategizing, following up on leads and relaying messages to different departments, could fall under both the sales and marketing umbrellas.
 If your team members aren’t sure who does what, there can be redundancies.
 On the flip side, both teams may overlook tasks.

 • Unclear goals: When both teams work toward a shared goal, it’s easier to collaborate.
 Unclear end goals — or separate, unaligned goals — can create conflict and inefficiencies.

-• Too much competition: Say your B2B marketing team wants a bigger budget to create marketing materials and launch new ad campaigns, but your sales managers want a larger budget for helpful sales tools and employee training.
+• Too much competition: Say your business-to-business marketing team wants a bigger budget to create marketing materials and launch new ad campaigns, but your sales managers want a larger budget for helpful sales tools and employee training.
 If the budget is limited, both teams compete to get what they want.
 This can lead to stress, resentment and even jealousy.

 • Personality differences: Each department tends to attract different types of people.
 Salespeople are often charismatic and relationship-focused.
 In contrast, marketers are typically more analytical and methodical.
 These personality differences can lead to misunderstandings and tension, almost as if your teams spoke different languages.